 - Q. Name some natural things.

 - Q. Name some man-made things.

-- Q. Who makes machines?
+- O. Who makes machines?

 - O. Are machines natural?

 - Q. What is the use of air conditioner / refrigerator / washing machine / television / mobile / car?

 - Q. Is computer a machine?

 - O. What does a computer need to run?

 - Q. How is computer different from other machines?

-After explaining the chapter, let the students do the exercises given on Pages 11 and 12 in the main course book as Assess Yourself.
-Tell them to solve the computational skill developing exercise as Coding Zone given on Page 12.
+After explaining the chapter, let the students do the exercises given on pages 10 and 11 in the main course book in the form of Assess Yourself.
+Tell them to solve the computational skill developing exercise as Coding Zone given on page 11.

-Take the students to the computer lab and let them practice the activity given in the Fun Activity and Lab Activity section on Page 11 in the main course book.
-This will enhance the ability of the students and serve as a Subject Enrichment activity.
+Take the students to the computer lab and let them practise the activity given in the Lab Activity section on page 11 in the main course book.
+This will enhance the ability of the students and serve as a technology literacy activity.